 Clinical research

-As well as carrying out his own research, he has supervised over 70 Masters and PhD students at KCL.
-He has also been invited to supervise Masters and PhD research at several leading academic units in Europe and the USA.
+Shanon has carried out novel research which has been shown to improve the diagnosis and management of root canal (endodontic) problems.
+He has also supervised over 70 Masters and PhD students at KCL, and has been invited to supervise Masters and PhD research at several leading academic units in Europe and the USA.

 The impact of Shanon’s clinical research in his specialty has led to 3 of his papers being amongst the 50 most cited papers (from over 9500 published) in the last 60 years in the International Endodontic Journal.